Family Background & Early Years

 In order to end the ‘Russian Revolution’ and pacify the agitated Russian citizens, Tsar Nicholas II formed a legislative assembly known as the ‘Duma.’
 However, Lenin was far from satisfied with the formation of the new assembly and moved to Geneva, Switzerland in 1905.

-During his voluntary exile in Switzerland, he traveled throughout the Europe and partook in numerous socialist-Marxist activities.
+During his voluntary exile in Switzerland, he traveled throughout Europe and participated in numerous socialist-Marxist activities.
 He even authored ‘Materialism and Empirio-criticism’ which was published in 1909.

 At the outbreak of ‘World War I,’ most ‘Social Democratic’ parties supported the war efforts in their respective homelands, but Lenin’s views of the war were far from supportive.
 In order to get away from the war chaos, he returned to Switzerland where he joined the ‘Zimmerwald Conference,’ an anti-war socialist conference group.

-In the beginning of 1917, Tsar Nicholas II had to abdicate the throne.
+At the beginning of 1917, Tsar Nicholas II had to abdicate the throne.
 Amidst growing unrest, an interim government came to power.
 During this time, Lenin was still in Zurich.
-When he learnt about the new development, he was determined to return to his homeland and strengthen the revolution.
+When he learned about the new development, he was determined to return to his homeland and strengthen the revolution.

 He called for a new socialist revolution.
 Even though he was met with fierce opposition, he managed to spread anarchy all over Russia with the help of his supporters.
 He used his oratory abilities to great effect and it worked its magic on the already infuriated Russian crowd.